piotrmaslanka/jquery-paintable/README.md

     `$('#canvas').paintable();`

-Initializing paintable creates a paintable canvas, allowing users to draw on it.
+Initializing paintable allows users to draw on it.
 Changing tools, colors or other things can be done by calling methods.

 Methods
 -------